Skip to main content

 • add_file_to_pending_tasks [boolean] - Boolean, is the file currently marked to be added to the queue for processing.

-• priority_score [integer] - An additional score that can be added to set the position of the new task in the task queue.
+• priority_score [integer] - Integer, an additional score that can be added to set the position of the new task in the task queue.

-• shared_info [dictionary] - Information provided by previous plugin runners.
+• shared_info [dictionary] - Dictionary, information provided by previous plugin runners.
 This can be appended to for subsequent runners.

 Example: